mangaive/Walmart_Test/test_walmart/README.txt

 PROJECT SETUP INSTRUCTIONS:
 • Create a new project in Eclipse and add Selenium jar files to it
-• Change the current chromedriver path to the path where ChromeDriver is saved on your system
+• Change the current chromedriver path to the path where ChromeDriver is saved on your system (path has to updated in both test_Walmart.java and shoppingCart.java )(PATH_TO_DRIVER variable)

 ASSIGNMENT:
 • Automate an end-to-end user e-commerce transaction flow using any open source tool for www.walmart.com with an existing customer on Chrome or Safari browser.